YaoYinYing/proxy_bypass-yinying/README.md

 # function that will be used.
 source <repo>/scripts/tools_add_ip_macos.sh

+# find the thread name you wish to bypass proxy settings.
+lsof -i -n -P

-# append ip/thread name/datetime to the list.
+# append ip/thread name/datetime to the list. the proxy must be disabled.
+AddBypassIP NeteaseMusic
+AddBypassIP WeChat

 ```

 ### Apply the proxy bypassing